 When you get the opportunity to watch someone literally jump out of the nest to try and fly, and watch them do exactly that, words can’t begin to describe the level of gratitude you have for them.
 You know them well enough to know that jump was more than a jump.
-In fact, for some it could feel like career suicide.
+In fact, for

 I would love to say I’m just kidding, but that’s not the case with this gentle soul.
 Needless to say, I personally know the next Stylist Spotlight we are featuring this week.

 Five years ago, I was just stepping back into the salon world when I landed at the same salon that Natalie worked at.
 This was the beginning and end of me ever working for a salon owner again.
 I feel the mismanagement there was the same reason I left the salon industry when I lived in California and was pursuing my acting career.
 I share it all in my book: Shear Destiny: 50 Ways to Map Out Your Career and Win!

 It’s so sad that many stylists have to fumble through the nonsense to find a place called home where they